giankabtw/HTB-Boxes/Nest/Nest.md

 smb: \IT\Configs\Microsoft\> get Options.xml
 getting file \IT\Configs\Microsoft\Options.xml of size 4598 as Options.xml (11.5 KiloBytes/sec) (average 6.9 KiloBytes/sec)
 ```
+Within the Options.xml, a Notepad++ history pointed to a sensitive path:

 ```bash
 cat config.xml